How To Fight New-Dad Loneliness

 As the concept of fatherhood rapidly evolves from the stereotypical non-nurturing, mid-20th-century breadwinner and disciplinarian, psychologists are realizing that more study is needed to address the problem of loneliness among new dads.

 “It’s really lonely trying to figure out fatherhood when you don’t like the old model but don’t feel you can ask anybody,” says Charles Schaeffer Ph.D., a psychologist in New York City.
 “Many dads want to be nurturing and caring but didn’t have models for that, unless they were fortunate enough to grow up in nontraditional households.”

-Although feeling lonely and isolated is common among new dads and men in general, Schaeffer says, many men find it hard to talk about, with their partners or anyone else.
+Although feeling lonely and isolated is common among new dads and men in general, Schaeffer says, many men find it hard to talk about with their partners or anyone else.
 Many new dads don’t want to tell their wives that they’re feeling lonely because they don’t want to complain when she’s already dealing with a ton of new responsibilities and frustrations of her own.
-Or he’ll suffer in silence because he doesn’t want to detract from her experience as a new mom.
+Or they’ll suffer in silence because they don’t want to detract from her experience as a new mom.
 Some dads are awed by the natural bond between mothers and newborns in the first few months of the baby’s life, Schaeffer says, and they don’t want to interfere; or they might resent the close bond and feel left out.

 “One of the hallmark experiences of being a man and trying to live up to traditional gender roles is the independence piece, and with that can come loneliness.”

 Outdated expectations about manhood also tend to keep men mum about their loneliness.